 - You don’t need any special washing powder.
-Once they are soaked just put them in with your normal wash load like towels or sheets.
-Periodically hot wash on 60 degrees to ensure that any lurking bacteria is killed.
+Once they are soaked just put them in with your normal wash loads like towels or sheets.
+Periodically hot wash at 60 degrees to ensure that any lurking bacteria is killed.
 If your child is sick or ill then wash on 60.

 - A long wash is better, quick washes are not good for washable wipes.
-I like to use a pre wash/rinse then a full wash cycle.
+I like to use a pre-wash/rinse and then a full wash cycle.

 - Line drying your wipes is a great way to let the sun bleach out any stains, like magic they will disappear!

 If you are using your wipes as wet wipes you can store them in a box with some washing liquid.
 I always used a nice solution of chamomile tea with a mild cleansing agent or essential oil included.

 You may prefer to keep your wipes dry than wet as used.
 The benefits of this method, especially for a newborn is you can use mildly warm water and the cold might not shock them as much!

 Key Take Aways